christophgockel/fake-ci/readme.md

 - **Artifact Volumes** store artifacts shared between Job Containers.
 - **Cache Volumes** are similar to Artifact Volumes in that CI pipelines can use caches between jobs to reduce overall runtime and required reprocessing.

-The main difference between artifacts and caches are that caches are byproduct of CI jobs to support additional jobs or subsequent pipeline runs.
+The main difference between artifacts and caches are that caches are a byproduct of CI jobs to support additional jobs or subsequent pipeline runs.
 Whereas artifacts are explicit outputs from a job like a final JAR file for a Java project.